AurusLaRuse/overcooked_ai/README.md

 `overcooked_demo/server/`:

-- `game.py`: In this class, you can retrieve the model, the input state, and the action that has been decided by the agent to the Explanation class.
+- `game.py`: In this class, you can retrieve the model, the input state, and the action that has been decided by the agent to send them to the Explanation class.
-- `app.py`: The Flask app
+- `app.py`: The Flask app where we decide wich informations will be sent to the chat box.
 - `static`:
-    - `js` and `templates` : contain the index.js where we add a log to print the explanations
+    - `js` and `templates` : contain the index.js where we add a log to print the explanations.